yw7/SlicerTotalSpineSeg/README.md

         - **Levels**: Single-voxel vertebral levels at the posterior tip of each disc (similar to SCT).
     - **Apply anatomical terminology**: Check this to rename segments to standard anatomical names (e.g., "vertebrae_C1").
     - **Isotropic output**: Check this to keep the output at 1mm³ resolution (as used by the model) instead of resampling back to input space.
-6. Click **Apply**.
+7. Click **Apply**.
-   - On the first run, the module will download the necessary Python packages and model weights.
+   - On the first run, the module will download the model weights.
 This may take several minutes.
    - Subsequent runs will be faster.

 ## Loading & Visualization